Apply to vetted scholarship programs in one clickAdvertiser disclosure

 What credit score does a student loan cosigner need?

-Ideally, a student loan cosigner should have at least 670 credit score; this is considered at the low end of the “Good” spectrum of scores.
+Ideally, a student loan cosigner should have at least 670 credit score which is considered at the low end of the “Good” spectrum of scores.